-The mesh optimization level is an integer ranged from 0 to 10, where 0 means no mesh optimization is executed.
-The larger the level is, the more mesh optimization iterations will be performed, and TetGen may run very slow.
-Default the mesh optimization level is 2.
+The maximum flip level is an integer ranged from 0 to 10.
+If this level is 0, only the elementary (2-3, 3-2, 4-4) flips are used.
+Otherwise, TetGen will propagate the flips to adjacent faces to search an improved configuration.
+The larger the flip level is, the more search will be performed, and TetGen may run very slow.
+The default mesh optimization flip level is 3.

-There are three local operations available in TetGen for optimizing the mesh, which are:
+There are three local mesh operations available in TetGen, which are: